visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Refunds accepted within 24 hours of delivery
 - Geo based discounted pricing like countries (e.g., India, parts of Africa) have subsidized pricing
 - Pricing page auto pricing based on location: https://makereels.ai/en/pricing
 - If price seems expensive for them, try to show the value of the tool and transfer to senior support.
+- User can change plans, cancel subscription or purchase new accounts, Other complicated billing inquiries get transfered to Senior Support

 ## Free vs Paid Plans vs Credits